Palestinians refuse to relive 1948 as Trump suggests leaving Gaza - Local News 8

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Tareq Al Hilou reported from Khan Younis in Gaza and Mohammad Al-Sawalhi reported from Nuseirat in Gaza, Kareem Khaddar and Abeer Salman reported from Jerusalem, Ivana Kottasová reported and wrote from London.
+CNN’s Tareq Al Hilou reported from Khan Younis in Gaza and Mohammad Al-Sawalhi reported from Nuseirat in Gaza, Kareem Khadder and Abeer Salman reported from Jerusalem, Ivana Kottasová reported and wrote from London.